hss-dev/CRIS-Connect/README.md

     "CLEAR" - Clears a report and return to worklist.
 Expects no other fields.
     "LOGOUT" -  Log out of CRIS Reporting.
 Expects no other fields.
     "LOGIN" - Log in to CRIS Reporting.
-Expects username and password to be populated
+Expects username and password to be populated "FETCHED" - A message to confirm an image has been feteched.
+Expects accession to be populated

 *FAQ*
 ----------